 Top 12 Cybersecurity Threats to Watch Out for In 2023

 Data Breaches will be a major problem in the coming years.
 Companies need to make sure that they are staying on top of their data hygiene and security so they don’t suffer the consequences of a data breach.

 Companies need to take protection from data breaches seriously.
 The problem is growing exponentially and is expected to keep growing in the coming years.
 To think that it would decrease any time soon is naive.

 IoT technology is becoming more and more popular in the market.
 It is gradually changing how daily life works.
 We see IoT devices everywhere, such as our cars, home appliances, and toys.

 However, with a positive change also comes a negative side.
-The wide adoption of IoT devices has also led to cybersecurity threats that are posing a challenge to many sectors such as energy, healthcare, transportation, and more.
+The wide adoption of IoT devices has also led to cybersecurity threats in 2023 that are posing a challenge to many sectors such as energy, healthcare, transportation, and more.
 In 2023 according to the report from Gartner, there will be up to 6 billion connected devices in use globally and it is projected that by 2020 there will be 24 billion connected things – this includes appliances, vehicles, buildings, and other objects that have sensors and can collect data.